JuliaDataScience/JuliaDataScience/contents/data_vis_aog.md

 sco(s)
 ```

-As you can see, we can pass both regular functinos or anonymous functions.
+As you can see, we can pass both regular or anonymous functions.

 > **_NOTE:_**
 > By default `AlgebraOfGraphics.jl` transformations inside `mapping` are vectorized (broadcasted) by default.